marsender/symfony-assetmapper/README.md

 # If you want to use the worker mode of FrankenPHP
 composer require runtime/frankenphp-symfony

-# Re-execute the recipes to update the Docker-related files according to the packages you use
-rm symfony.lock
-composer symfony:sync-recipes --force --verbose

 # Refresh JavaScript dependencies
 yarn install --force
 ```